LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 and the step will be repeated with the step size reduced by :math:`\eta_\text{rf}`.

+In the case where there are multiple functions :math:`\xi_i(y)` of interest that do not need to be conserved but may also be dissipated, ARKODE will compute the relaxation values for each function and select :math:`r = \min_i r_i`.
+As a result each :math:`\xi_i(y)` will be dissipated.

-For more information on utilizing relaxation Runge-Kutta methos, see :numref:`ARKODE.Usage.ARKStep.Relaxation`.
+For more information on utilizing relaxation Runge-Kutta methods, see :numref:`ARKODE.Usage.ARKStep.Relaxation`.